beakbahama/log/docs/stress.md

 At the time, I didn't understand the full implication.
 Now, I see it as a profound, real-time observation of a tragic physiological shift.
 She was directly witnessing the physical evidence of her children's nervous systems becoming locked in a state of chronic tension.
 The "soft," pliable state of a regulated system, where the "little bulb" was likely movable, was being replaced by the "hard," rigid tissue of a body stuck in a permanent defense posture.
 It is a powerful, firsthand corroboration of how this system becomes dormant in childhood.

 ### The Breakdown of the System: Anger as a Defense
 When the "pop" point does not release, the system becomes stuck in a painful, unresolved state.
-The focal point of tension on the head ceases to be a potential source of relief and instead becomes a chronic **sore spot.** I have a distinct memory of this soreness as a child, an ache that prompted me to instinctively rub the spot for relief, even when my mother would tell me to stop.
+The focal point of tension on the head ceases to be a potential source of relief and instead becomes a chronic **sore spot.** I have a distinct memory of this soreness as a child, an ache that prompted me to instinctively rub the spot for relief.
+I recall my mother telling me to stop, likely seeing it as a nervous habit without understanding the deep, physical need behind it.

 I vividly recall a day when I saw one of my siblings rubbing the exact same sore spot.
 It was a silent, powerful confirmation between us that this was a shared reality—that the spot was sore, and that rubbing it provided a measure of relief.